AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 We are therefore delighted to invite you to the unveiling of the first  4 successful teams selected under the grant “[Civic Tech and the African Governance Architecture (AGA)](https://civictechfund.africa/aga/)”.

-The organisations will be empowered to use   civic technology to strengthen citizens’ as well as civil society's engagement with national and continental decision-makers. .
+The organisations will be empowered to use civic technology to strengthen citizens’ as well as civil society's engagement with national and continental decision-makers.
+During the event they will present their civic tech solution and how they intend to use it for a better participation of the African people to the local and continental decision making processes.

 Programme